-NOTE: In the Gantt chart of a Report, all collaborators except Viewers are able to save changes to the Gantt chart timeline, and these changes appear when exported.
+In the Gantt chart of a Report, you can save changes to the Gantt chart timeline, and these changes appear when exported.
 Only Viewers do not have access to this option.

-The sheet owner and shared collaborators with Admin access can further configure and customize the Gantt chart's Primary and Secondary Headers by modifying the Timeline Display found in the sheet's Project Settings.
+If you are a sheet Owner or Admin access, you can further configure and customize the Gantt chart's Primary and Secondary headers by modifying the Timeline Display directly in the sheet's Project Settings.